arturolei/misc-programming-notes/javascript-notes/rithm-school-talk.md

 - JS Compiler will perform some sort of garbage collection on its own.

-- Rithm school emphasizes smaller class size and paid developer environment.
+- Rithm school emphasizes smaller class size and paid developer experience, job stuff.

 ## Hoisting